Noisy Stabilizer Formalism: Background

 \subsubsection{Merging graph states}

-To merge two graph states \cite{pirker_modular_2018, kruszynska_2006}, a CNOT gate is applied between two vertices, each from a different graph.
-One of the qubits is denoted with $s$, meaning it is the source, and the other one $t$, meaning it is the target.
-This operation introduces new edges in the resulting graph state between the source qubit and the neighbourhood of the target qubit.
-Moreover, if the target qubit of the CNOT is measured in the $Z$ basis, the neighbourhood of the target qubit is moved to the neighbourhood source qubit.
-Therefore the merging operation is defined by the operator $L_{z,\pm}^{(t)}\text{CNOT}_{s\rightarrow t}$.
-Fig.~\ref{fig:merge} depicts the action of the merging procedure.
+To merge two graph states \cite{pirker_modular_2018, kruszynska_2006}, a controlled-NOT (CNOT) gate is applied between two vertices, each from a different graph.
+One of the qubits is denoted by $s$, meaning it is the source, and the other one by $t$, meaning it is the target.
+This operation introduces new edges in the resulting graph state between the source qubit and the neighborhood of the target qubit.
+Moreover, if the target qubit of the CNOT gate is measured in the $Z$ basis, the neighborhood of the target qubit is moved to the neighborhood source qubit.
+Therefore, the merging operation is defined by the operator $L_{z,\pm}^{(t)}\text{CNOT}_{s\rightarrow t}$.
+Figure~\ref{fig:merge} depicts the action of the merging procedure.

-Furthermore, in order to not leave any of the merging qubits in the final graph state one can measure $s$ in the $Y$ basis.
-This manipulation, defined by $L_{y,\pm}^{(s)} L_{z,\pm}^{(t)} \text{CNOT}_{s\rightarrow t}$, is referred to as \textit{full merging} procedure, whose action is graphically represented in Fig.~\ref{fig:full:merge}.
-Notice, that this procedure is very similar to a Bell measurement \cite{nielsen_chuang_2010}.
+Furthermore, in order to not leave any of the merging qubits in the final graph state, one can measure $s$ in the $Y$ basis.
+This manipulation, defined by $L_{y,\pm}^{(s)} L_{z,\pm}^{(t)} \text{CNOT}_{s\rightarrow t}$, is referred to as the full merging procedure, whose action is graphically represented in Fig.~\ref{fig:full:merge}.
+Notice that this procedure is very similar to a Bell measurement \cite{nielsen_chuang_2010}.
 In the latter, the source qubit is measured in the $X$ basis.
 However, from Eq.~\eqref{eq:trick:x} one can see that the resulting graph state from the full merging is LC-equivalent to the one resulting from the Bell measurement.